cypress-io/cypress-documentation/content/api/commands/mount.md

 Usage:

 Calling `router.push()` in the router for Vue 3 is an asynchronous operation.
-You can use the [cy.wrap](/api/commands/wrap) command to have Cypress await the promise's resolve before it continues with other commands:
+Use the [cy.wrap](/api/commands/wrap) command to have Cypress await the promise's resolve before it continues with other commands:

 ```js